OpenBankingToolkit/openbanking-analytics/README.md

 # Run the analytics locally.

-You need three things to have analytics locally:
+You need four things to have analytics locally:

 - mongo, as that's what we use as a database
 - the analytics backend, which is a spring app
 - the analytics front end, which is an angular app
+- the analytics pdf backend, which is a nodejs app

 PS: if you use intellij, we shared some run configuration committed to that repo